 Using the latest JFrog Artifactory version?
 See the documentation here.

-Artifactory allows you to define any layout for your npm regsitries.
-In order to upload packages according to your custom layout, you need to package your npm files using
+Artifactory allows you to define any layout for your npm registries.
+In order to upload packages according to your custom layout, you need to package your npm files using the

 A Remote Repository defined in Artifactory serves as a caching proxy for a registry managed at a remote URL such as

-To define a remote repository to proxy a remote npm registry follow the steps below:
+To define a remote repository to proxy a remote npm registry: